jl2922/hps/README.md

 `Serializer<DataType, BufferType>` will call the `serialize` and `parse` methods of the corresponding type by default.
 All we need to do is either provide the `serialize` and `parse` methods for the new type or specialize the `Serializer` class, and HPS will support it, together with any combination of this type with STL containers and other specialized types.

-The following example shows the serialization of a typical quantum system object consisting of several electrons, some of which are excited from orbitals `orbs_from` to `orbs_to`.
+The following example shows the serialization of a custom quantum system object by providing its `serialize` and `parse` methods.

 ```c++
 #include <cassert>